This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 And I saw the kind of highway that we like best – nature’s highway!

-Transparent kayaking at the Tangalooma Wrecks
+1. Go Transparent Kayaking at the Tangalooma Wrecks

 We paddled straight off the beach to explore the Tangalooma shipwrecks in these very cool and unique “Transparent Kayaks”.

-It felt like we were sitting on top of the water as we glided over the top of the sunken ship wreck with clear vision through the bottom to get up close with the fish and coral.
+It felt like we were sitting on top of the water as we glided over the top of the sunken shipwreck with clear vision through the bottom to get up close with the fish and coral.

 So cool that this wreck is just off the beach.
 Easy access for families with young kids like ours.
 And these kayaks are something else!

-It was our first glance at the 4wd beach driving fun on Moreton and as much as I like to get behind the wheel with an open beach and little traffic, it was great to kick back and take in the scenery as Greg drove and shared some local knowledge of the island and the day ahead.
+It was our first glance at the 4wd beach driving fun on Moreton Island and as much as I like to get behind the wheel with an open beach and little traffic, it was great to kick back and take in the scenery as Greg drove and shared some local knowledge of the island and the day ahead.

-Glamping at Castaways
+3. Go Glamping at Castaways

-A short drive later we arrived at Castaways, and I don’t know who was happier, me or the kids?!
+When we arrived at Castaways, and I don’t know who was happier, me or the kids?!

-When you’ve just spent 18 months traveling around Australia and taking 90-minutes to set up your camper trailer over 100 times, having no tent to set up, no beds to make, and our own private bathroom, daddy got a little excited!
+When you’ve just spent 18 months traveling around Australia and taking 90 minutes to set up your camper trailer over 100 times, having no tent to set up, no beds to make, and our own private bathroom, daddy got a little excited!

 And who couldn’t use a bit of glamping anyways?